 It smooths out the highs and lows in share prices.
 When they go up, the value of your stocks rise, and when they go down your next contribution buys more.
 This is known as “pound-cost averaging”.

 Plus, buying stocks at a lower price means you get a higher return when the market swings back up.

 4. Spread the investment risk

 A common mistake investors make is not diversifying enough: as a result, some have been burnt by having all their eggs in one basket – in other words, all their money in one asset class.
-The idea of diversification is that if one investment has a bad time you will always have others that will ideally not be suffering, so they act as a counter-balance.
+The idea of diversification is that if one investment has a bad time you should always have others that will not be suffering, so they can act as a counter-balance.